-BPI Asset Management and Trust Corporation ("BPI-AMTC") serves as the Fund Manager ("Fund Manager") and Trustee ("Trustee") of the Fund.
+BPI Asset Management and Trust Corporation ("BPI-AMTC") serves as the Fund Manager (the "Fund Manager") and Trustee (the "Trustee") of the Fund.
+BPI-AMTC is a wholly-owned subsidiary of Bank of the Philippine Islands ("BPI" or the "Parent Bank"), a domestic commercial bank with an expanded banking license in the Philippines.
 The Fund has no employees.